kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   can keep track of claims that are in the process of being allocated and consider that when determining where another claim might get allocated.
-For delayed allocation, the controller plugin informs the scheduler by updating the ResourceClaimStatus.SuitableNodes field which then sets the selected node field.
+For delayed allocation, the controller plugin informs the scheduler by updating the ResourceClaimStatus.UnsuitableNodes field.
+  Eventually, the scheduler sets the selected node field.
 For immediate allocation, the controller plugin itself sets the selected node field.
 - In both cases, the node plugin waits for a ResourceClaim assigned to its own node and tries to allocate the resource.
 If that fails, it